CROSS Harmonization & HPC modelization of FOREST Datasets

 FUNGE is a no-profit organisation, 100% capitalised by UVA.
 FUNGE was specifically created in order to manage the administrative and financial tasks of UVA.
 Regarding CROSS-FOREST, UVA will count on its affiliated entity FUNGE for the development of the project.

-Is a Portuguese public agency under the direct administration of the State within the Ministry of the Environment and Energetic Transition.
+Is a Portuguese public agency under the direct administration of the State within the Ministry of the Environment and Climate Action.
 DGT’s mission is to pursue public policies on spatial planning, land use, territorial and urban development.
 Being also the national authority for geographic Information, DGT is in charge of the National Geodetic Network, the production of topographic and thematic cartography and Cadastre and is responsible for the coordination of the National Spatial Data Infrastructure and INSPIRE implementation in Portugal (INSPIRE NCP).
 It operates by means of the application and updating of the respective legal and regulatory frameworks, the dissemination of best practices, guidance and technical criteria.

 DGT also develops research supported by national or European funded projects and initiatives in different areas related to DGT key competences namely, the extraction of land use and land cover (LULC) information from satellite and other earth observation data, spatial data infrastructures (SDI), the use of spatial information and technologies in different domains such as environmental analysis and modelling, spatial and urban planning, risk assessment, citizen participation and Volunteered Geographic Information (VGI).